Mrigankkh/ChaseR/README.md

 used **Dijkstra’s algorithm** to calculate the shortest path to the target, creating a **distance map**.
 For each potential position, I evaluated **line-of-sight (LOS)**, **target distance**, and **path distance** in a separate **GridMap**.

 These values were processed through the **spatial function's response curve** to determine the best position based on the AI's behavior, such as **hide**, **hold**, or **flee**.
 This allowed the AI to choose the optimal destination based on its current goal.

+### Behavior Trees
+Using Behavior Trees, I designed AI behavior for different character types: Leader, Soldier, and Fodder.
+Each type had distinct actions such as charging or self-destructing based on the situation.
+The trees were driven by a blackboard, allowing the AI to dynamically adjust its behavior in response to the game environment.